TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 13/Deuteronomy 13.9.md

 ---

-but thou shalt surely kill him; thy hand shall be first upon him to put him to death, and afterwards the hand of all the people.
+but you shall surely kill him; your hand shall be first on him to put him to death, and afterwards the hand of all the people.